 What’s in a cup of tea?

 To put it simply, a cup of tea is the smallest unit of choice.
-Decisions such as the amount of sugar, milk and blend of leaf reflects an exercise in the power of choice.
+Decisions such as the amount of sugar, milk, and blend of leaf reflect an exercise in the power of choice.
 Case in point, Sheena Iyengar, author of the Art of Choosing, and a leading authority on choice theory, talks about her tea-time troubles during her stay in Japan.
 When Ms. Iyengar ordered a cup of green tea with sugar, it was followed by a polite refusal by the waiter with the dictum, “One does not put sugar in green tea.”
+Get in touch with our experts to know more about usE-mail: firstname.lastname@example.org

 “I know,” Ms. Iyengar replied, “I’m aware of this custom.
 But I really like my tea sweet.”
 In response, the waiter chose to give her an even more courteous version of the same explanation.
 “One does not put sugar in green tea,” he insisted.